rust-lang-nursery/rust-cookbook/src/algorithms/randomness/rand-dist.md

 By default, random numbers in the `rand` crate have [uniform distribution].
-The [`rand_distr`] crate provides other kinds of distrubutions.
+The [`rand_distr`] crate provides other kinds of distributions.
 To use them, you instantiate a distribution, then sample from that distribution using [`Distribution::sample`] with help of a random-number generator [`rand::Rng`].